-Sweep testing was performed prior to the acquisition of 23GSWA-SW1, 4 different sweeps were tested, and it was agreed with GSWA representatives to utilise a Weibull base sweep for the 2D survey.
+Sweep testing was performed prior to the acquisition of 23GSWA-SW1, 4 different sweeps were tested, and it was agreed with GSWA representatives to use the tried and tested Weibull base sweep for the 2D survey.

 The survey was completed without any lost time injuries (LTIs).